lukecartledge/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact)

-A shiny new junior web developer, excited to be moving into this world from a career as a photographer, retoucher and digital shoot operator.
-Over the course of an intensive 12 weeks I have gone from an interested but apprehensive amateur to competent and confident junior developer.
-Able to take on new technologies and
+A photographer and web developer.
+My background combines creativity with high technical knowledge and I love bringing these traits into my coding.
+I have become really passionate about writing code that is clean, tested and reusable.

-Then a sentence about what you've achieved.
+ Having just completed the intensive 16 weeks of [Makers Academy](https://github.com/makersacademy), I have grown from an interested but apprehensive amateur coder to a competent and confident developer.
+Able to take on new technologies and learn new techniques rapidly and efficiently.

-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+I am currently looking for a career in the tech scene of London or Brighton, where I can further expand my knowledge in Full-Stack and Front-End development and design.
 ***

 ### <a name="skills">Skills</a>